 Township Meetings: A third method is to present the transportation project during a regularly scheduled township meeting.

-Finally, we may post information about a project on the local township's webpage or Facebook page that directs the user to the District 1 PennDOT home webpage.
-Within PennDOT's webpage is a PowerPoint presentation that outlines the details of the project.
+Online Presentation: PennDOT may post information about a project on the local township's webpage or Facebook page that directs the user to the District 10 PennDOT home webpage for details of the project.